All Episodes

 Time Text

-I mean the Olympics was great, and that great relay with Michael Phelps and company, the four swimmers from the U.S. upset France.
+I mean, the Olympics was great, and that great relay with Michael Phelps and company, the four swimmers from the U.S., upset France.

 Did you see that?

-NBC supposedly has great numbers, everybody's watching this.
+NBC supposedly has great numbers.

 Anything would be.